AS Nancy Lorraine: History

 The idea of a new professional club in the city was thought of by Claude Cuny in spring 1964 based on amateur Association sportive Lorraine, formerly known as Union sportive Frontière.
 Cuny had previously worked with FC Nancy, but left the club prior to its destruction.
 Cuny is considered one of the leaders of French football mainly because of his innovative ideas and strategies.
 After forming Nancy, he created the first youth academy of French football.
 Prior to the club beginning its life as a football club, Cuny devised a strategy to immerse the club into the city's public.
 First, he sent out over 18,000 letters and petitions to draw interest to the team.
 Once the public gained notice, Cuny organised friendly matches to raise funds for the club.
 After accruing enough money, Cuny sought to turn the club professional, and, despite several setbacks, on 16 June 1967, Nancy were granted professional status and inserted into Division 2, the second level of French football.
 The club's first manager was René Pleimelding, a former French international who played for FC Nancy.
 Nancy, subsequently, recruited several former FC Nancy players such as Antoine Redin, as well as players from the region such as Michel Lanini, Gérard Braun and Roger Formica.

-Michel Platini spent eight seasons with the club.
+In Nancy's inaugural season of football, the club finished tenth in the league table and reached the Round of 16 in the Coupe de France.
+Two seasons later, the club earned promotion to Division 1 and finished in 13th place in its first season in the league.